rachgrant9/SatellitePositions/README.md

 I would have liked to follow a TDD style approach for this, especially to verify that the altitude output by my code is correct but I didn't have the testing data available to get started with this initially.

 ## GitHub Actions
-As an aside, I wanted to try using Pylint in GitHub Actions as I haven't used this CI/CD before interface before.
+As an aside, I wanted to try using Pylint in GitHub Actions as I haven't used this CI/CD interface before.

 I created a pylint task in .github/workflows/pylint.yml

 This now runs on every push to main and outputs a score of the code quality.

 This was just a bit of a Proof of Concept exercise but I thought it was interesting to include.
+If this was meant to be a production-ready solution I would fix the suggestions in pylint and continue to build up a GitHub Actions pipeline.

 ## Answer
 My program prints 631 times where the satellite is visible to the console.